tanbirhossain/VehicleTracking/README.md

 ## Extensibility

-If customer wants add more properties than have to update Data Model.
+If customer wants add more properties than you should update Data Model.
 After that have to do migration below commands.

 ```package manager